canhtoan88/apidoc-git/README.md

 git checkout -b <newBranchName> <tagName>
 ```

-# How to escape the git commit
+# How to escape the git commit console screen
 - 1. Hit **ESC**.
 - 2. **:w** -> write the new commit into old commit
 - 3. **:q** -> quit the commit window